jacobkap/crimebythenumbers/docs/subsetting.md

 #>                                       ^
 ```

 If we only put in a single number and no comma, it will return the column that matches that number.
 Here we have number 1 and it will return the first column.
-We'll wrap it in `head()` to it doesn't print out a million rows.
+We'll wrap it in `head()` so it doesn't print out a million rows.

 ```r